s3-orchestrator

 func (*CleanupWorker) ProcessCleanupQueue

-func (w *CleanupWorker) ProcessCleanupQueue(ctx context.Context) (processed, failed int)
+func (w *CleanupWorker) ProcessCleanupQueue(ctx context.Context) WorkSummary

 ProcessCleanupQueue fetches pending cleanup items and attempts to delete the orphaned objects from their respective backends.